marijnh/Eloquent-JavaScript/16_game.md

 {{index "table (HTML tag)"}}

 We can represent the background as a table since it is an unchanging ((grid)) of squares.
-The free-moving elements can be overlaid on top of that, using absolutely positioned elements.
+The free-moving elements can be overlaid using absolutely positioned elements.

 {{index performance}}

-In games and other programs that have to animate ((graphics)) and respond to user ((input)) without noticeable delay, ((efficiency)) is important.
+In games and other programs that should animate ((graphics)) and respond to user ((input)) without noticeable delay, ((efficiency)) is important.
 Although the ((DOM)) was not originally designed for high-performance graphics, it is actually better at this than you